-7 years later, 2 engineers face discipline for actions that led to Mt.
-Polley mine disaster | CBC News
+7 years later, 2 engineers face discipline for actions that led to B.C. mine disaster | CBC News

 A penalty hearing has yet to be scheduled in the Fidel case.

-Engineers and Geoscientists BC is responsible for establishing and upholding standards of professional practice and ethical conduct.
+"This was the largest mine waste disaster in Canada and to this date — seven years later — there has been no fine.
+No sanctions whatsoever, by any government level — to the company that owns and is responsible for this site."

+He said Imperial Metals also received $100-million from an engineering firm that hired the engineers involved as compensation and $40-million tax credit for cleaning up the spill site.

-After the Mount Polley disaster, the association says it took steps to improve dam safety in B.C., including producing professional practice guidelines for overseeing dam foundations.
+After the Mount Polley disaster, EGBC says it took steps to improve dam safety in B.C., including producing professional practice guidelines for overseeing dam foundations.

 A disciplinary hearing is scheduled to proceed later this year for a third individual.
 The allegations in that case remain unproven.